 Presenting On A Platform

 Once you've submitted the bid package, you may have the opportunity to meet with the buying team to discuss your proposal in greater detail.
 In most cases, these presentations will be either online or in-person.

 Be prepared to provide additional details regarding your proposed timeline, list of materials, work schedule or other aspects.
 Access your walkthrough builder portal as required for supporting technical details.

 The buyer may also ask you to submit your Best and Final Offer (BAFO), so decide within your team if there is any room for adjustment, informing the buyer that you can submit a revised proposal if necessary.

 In today's ultra-competitive building services market, there is no room for unreliable, inadequate or dull proposals.
 It's imperative that you display your company in the best light possible, submitting sleek bids that are as accurate as they are attractive.

 This is where Route comes in.

-We built our software platform with this industry in mind.
-From our team management portal to our walkthrough builder and proposal generator, we make every step of the bidding process a breeze.
+We built our walkthrough, bidding and job proposal platform with this service industry in mind.
+From our team management portal to our walkthrough builder, estimator and proposal generator, we make every step of the bidding process a breeze.

 Start a free trial today to see for yourself the difference it makes.
 Let's win that next project together!